It is everyone's responsibility to protect children

 I am concerned about a child but they have no physical injuries, what should I do?

-Not all types of abuse leave visible injuries.
-If there are other signs which make you worried about a child you should speak to someone.
-The Child Protection Duty Team will provide advice if you are unsure if a child is being abused.
+Many types of abuse do not leave visible injuries.
+If there are other signs which make you worried about a child, you should speak to someone.
+The Early Intervention and Access Team can provide advice and support on 01738 476768 or by emailing [email protected].

 I am having difficulty caring for my child and think I need help, who can I speak to?

-You could speak to a health visitor, teacher, nursery worker, your family doctor or a member of the duty/child protection team.
+You could speak to your child's health visitor, teacher or your doctor for support.
 All of these people can help you to find the support you need to take care of your child.

 What will happen next if I report suspected child abuse?

 We treat all information seriously and will act on what you tell us.
-We may check the records we already hold, or gather new information.
+We will check the records we already hold, if any, and make some checks.
 We may speak to the child and family to help assess the situation.
-We will make sure the child is safe, and we will get back in touch to let you know that we have taken the appropriate action.
+We will make sure the child is safe.
+Due to privacy and confidentiality, we cannot give you information about what happens next with respect to the individual child or young person.

 What will happen to the child and family if I share my concerns with someone?

 Once we have finished our enquiries there are a range of things which might happen.
 We may decide that no action is needed.
-We may offer the family support, or put them in touch with other agencies which can provide them with services.
-In some cases it may be necessary to take legal action to protect the child.
+We may offer the family support or put them in touch with other agencies which can provide them with services.
+In some cases it may be necessary to take legal action to protect the child and to put them in a place of safety.
+Wherever safe and possible, children and young people are always supported to be with their families.

 Will I have to give my name?